 Discussion and Implications

 In order to be considered “proficient” in a California ninth or tenth grade English language arts class, students must be able to perform both an aesthetic evaluation and an historical analysis of imaginative literature (O'Malley, 1999).
-These literary analysis standards do not require or even invite students to make a personal connection to the texts, and neither do the newly adopted Common Core Standards.
+These literary analysis standards do not require or even invite students to make a personal connection to the texts, and neither do the newly adopted Common Core State Standards (CCSS, 2010).
 For students who do not enjoy reading, evaluating, or analyzing literature, there is little opportunity for enthusiasm, engagement, or making meaning from the writing tasks that may be assigned to measure proficiency on these standards.
 Perhaps that is why it is so common for students to not complete (or even begin) these types of writing assignments.
 If teachers are not thoughtful and creative in developing writing prompts, there is no opportunity for students to respond on a more personal, and therefore meaningful, level.
 Furthermore, when curriculum is tightly focused on these literary analysis standards, and students either do not or only superficially respond, we have lost an opportunity to develop the writing skills we know our students will need in order to be successful in their future educational, professional, and personal endeavors.
 The ability to articulate one’s thoughts and opinions successfully in writing requires practice and deep engagement, which in turn has the capacity to help us not only communicate with others more effectively, but also helps us more fully understand ourselves and the world in which we live.

 The students in my study actively resisted completing the essays they were assigned in their English classes.
 At the same time, however, they wrote every day in the writing support class.
 As mentioned earlier, they experienced only marginal gains on their formal writing assessments, but they did work diligently on revising their drafts when they were able to obtain supportive feedback from me and their peers, although they were rarely able to sustain an extended revision and editing session without continuous encouragement and prompting from me.